seescience/sees_facilities/doc/APS/13IDE_XRM.rst

 This allows users to find and save locations for analysis prior to analysis (or while other measurements are being made).
-The saved locations can then be automatically transferred to the beamline sample stage, with typical accuracies of 100 microns or less.
+The saved locations can then be automatically transferred to the beamline sample stage, with typical accuracies of 100 |micron| or less.

 Grains mounted on fibers for XRD or XRF tomography are supported.
 We recommend quartz fibers.